Table of Contents

 What do you use a rubber mallet for?
 Just like dead blow hammers, rubber mallets also have a wide range of use.
 Here is a list of a few of them-

 - Do dent out metals; rubber mallets are used.
-As it leaves no marks, using a rubber mallet for that purpose is quite reasonable.
+Using a rubber mallet for that purpose is quite reasonable as it leaves no marks.

-- In upholstery, you can use a rubber mallet to secure parts of it.
-To put or keep parts in their place, you can insert as much striking force you want with a rubber mallet.
+- You can use a rubber mallet to secure parts of it in upholstery.
+To put or keep parts in their place, you can insert as much striking force as you want with a rubber mallet.

-- Instead of metal mallets, rubber mallets provide a great advantage in terms of weight.
-So, you don’t have to put much effort to work with it.
+- Instead of metal mallets, rubber mallets provide a significant advantage in terms of weight.
+So you don’t have to put much effort into working with it.

-- Whenever it’s about working with a more straightforward effort on something that demands massive impact forces, rubber mallets come in the place.
+- Rubber mallets come in place whenever it’s about working with a more straightforward effort on something that demands massive impact forces.

 -